-Any solar PV system that’s tied to the grid will use a bi-directional meter.
+Any home solar system that’s tied to your local electric grid will use a bi-directional meter, which is usually provided by your utility company.
 When you use electricity from the grid, you’ll see your meter move forward.
-But when your solar PV system produces electricity, any excess will go back into the grid and your meter will move backward.
+But when your solar panels produce electricity, any electricity you don’t use will go back into the grid and your meter will run backward.
 This is called “net metering,” and the utility company will credit your bill for the excess electricity generated.

 The National Renewable Energy Laboratory (NREL) created a solar PV map showing the annual average “solar insolation” across the United States.
 The map should give you a general idea of the amount of solar insolation to expect, on average, throughout the year.